voucherifyio/voucherify-examples/voucher-code-redemption/README.md

 ``BLCKFRDY`` ``50%OFF`` and many other vouchers you find in your [Sandbox](https://docs.voucherify.io/docs/free-shipping-discount) > Vouchers.

-Some codes have a [validation rules](https://docs.voucherify.io/docs/validation-rules) or different [discount effects](https://docs.voucherify.io/docs/discount-effects) so do not use them or you will not be charged a discount.
+Some codes have [validation rules](https://docs.voucherify.io/docs/validation-rules) or different [discount effects](https://docs.voucherify.io/docs/discount-effects) so do not use them or you will not be charged a discount.

 The promo code box accepts Amount and Percentage [discount types](https://docs.voucherify.io/docs/vouchers-1#discount-coupons), more coming soon.